oszkarurban/l95-minimalpair/README.md

 # Hungarian Minimal Pair Dataset

-The `hungarian_negation_preverb_minimal_pair.csv` contains a dataset of minimal pairs designed to evaluate the negatiin induced inversion of preverbs phenomena in Hungarian.
+The `hungarian_negation_preverb_minimal_pair.csv` contains a dataset of minimal pairs designed to evaluate the negation induced inversion of preverbs phenomena in Hungarian.

 The code for the analysis of results for the submitted report can be found in L95_code.ipynb